TheRoboticClan/Autonomus-3.0/v-photos/README.md

 ## Vehicle Photos

-This directory encompasses our different angles of the robot, now including a cell phone.
+This directory encompasses the different angles of our robot.

 ### Front Side
 ![Front side of the car](./Front%20side.jpg)